 Cuba is a photographer’s delight.
-Vibrant people, colorful buildings, stunning sunsets, classic cars, pristine waters, lush green forests, beautiful birds, natural enchantments… the list is just ongoing!
+Vibrant people, colorful buildings, stunning sunsets, classic cars, pristine waters, lush green forests, beautiful birds and natural enchantments… the list is just ongoing!
 We have handpicked the best places to provide you with varied photo opportunities for your 10-day stay in Cuba.

 Cuba is quickly becoming a popular tourist destination.
 With its rich history, lush tropical landscape, warm hospitality, energetic vibe, authentic feel the country has a lot to offer for the adventurous photography enthusiast.

 After discovering the streetscapes of Havana, we will head to the western region of Cuba.
-The towns of Soroa, Viñales, and Las Terrazas were added to this itinerary as they provide the perfect spots for magical sunrises, sunsets, magnificent rural landscape, spectacular white sand beaches and birding photography, whilst bring with them the opportunities to capture portraits of the farmers and vibrant village architecture.
+The towns of Soroa, Viñales, Cayo Jutias and Las Terrazas were added to this itinerary as they provide the perfect spots for magical sunrises, sunsets, magnificent rural landscape, spectacular white sand beaches and birding photography, whilst bring with them the opportunities to capture portraits of the farmers and vibrant village architecture.
 This magnificent natural rural setting is far from Havana’s hustle and bustle, and our guides will show you the hidden spots to capture amazing pictures from.

 From Trinidad, we'll track back to Santa Clara, Cuba’s 5th biggest city, which holds a special place in Cuba's revolutionary history, as such this city is a mini-pilgrimage destination for Che Guevara worshipers.
 You cannot miss the Plaza de la Revolucion.
 On the way through we will visit Manaca Iznaga, a historic sugarcane plantation nestled amid the verdant landscapes of the Valle de los Ingenios.
 It was established in the mid-1700s and later purchased by Pedro Iznaga, one of Cuba’s richest men at the time.
 Climb the dozens of steps that lead to the tower’s observation deck.
 Then admire the sweeping views of a picturesque countryside made up of farmland, forests, patchwork fields, and the distant Escambray Mountains.